Definition Of Pay Per Head

-When a bookmaker joins an online Pay Per Head company, he is able to contend with the major offshore sportsbooks, providing 24-hour betting every single day.
+When a bookmaker joins an online Pay Per Head company, he rents a white label bookie software which is able to contend with the major offshore sportsbooks, providing 24-hour betting every single day.
 The job of a bookmaker using a PPH company is to use the company’s online system to assign clients with a username and password, and to pay a modest weekly fee to the company for providing the service.
 Thus, for only a small fee, the bookmaker is able to compete with the world’s largest sportsbooks and even stop answering telephone calls for wagers without owning a call center, because the Pay Per Head company can provide these services for him at a much lower rate than he could have found by himself.

 Once involved with the PPH service, a bookie might question the most effective way to manage his career on a daily basis.
 Instead of taking bets himself, the bookmaker will now send his players to a website to do their betting online, or to call the pay per head company’s call center.
 His customers will find betting very easy since they now have 24/7access to a countless wagering selection, client services, technical support, and the call center.

 The betting options are not limited to sportsbooks, but also include horseracing and access to live casinos, if the bookmaker chooses to offer these services.
 Once a week, the bookie will visit the Pay Per Head company’s website to download a report that will tell him whether to pay or collect each of his customers.